 - The bony projections can compress nerve roots exiting the spinal column, causing inflammation and pain.

 - Bone spurs that grow into the spinal canal compress the spinal cord, which causes overall strength loss, pain, weakness, and other symptoms.

 Some experts believe that neck and back pain is a somatic symptom or a coping mechanism your body produces to distract yourself from emotional stress.
 Stress from internal pressure caused by a tense work environment can make your brain unconsciously reduce the oxygen and blood supply to the muscles in certain areas of the body, causing pain.

 Consider indulging in emotion-focused stress-relieving strategies such as meditation, exercising, and eating a healthy diet.
+You can also engage in muscle-relieving exercises such as gluteus medius pain relief exercises, which may be the primary cause of lower back pain.
 Problem-focused coping strategies such as cutting back on work hours or changing jobs can also help.
 Furthermore, putting health first and following a balanced diet plan and getting enough sleep go a long way as stress busters.

 Consider investing in a higher-quality item to ensure you get meaningful rest.
 If able, opt for the best mattress for side sleepers on the market, and try to adopt better sleeping habits such as sleeping on your side rather than your stomach or on your back, which have been associated with aches and pains that impact neck and back pains throughout the day.

 Also Read: 6 Tips For Maintaining A Healthy Lifestyle

 In some people, chronic pain signifies the potential trauma from fatal situations like accidents, physical assaults, some kind of disaster, etc. Under these circumstances, the person might develop PTSD–post-traumatic stress disorder.